State of Sales Enablement

 There's a difference between data and insight

 Data are a rear-view mirror.
-This information comes from systems and spreadsheets.
-It leads to a reaction based on assumptions of cause-and-effect.
+It comes from systems and spreadsheets and leads to a reaction based on assumptions of cause-and-effect.
 For example, if a score is 4.3 on a scale of 5 it’s time to do something.
 Data can lead to snap judgment on what’s right or wrong based on existing biases of “what to do.”

 Insights are real-time and future-oriented.
 Instead of coming from spreadsheets, information is collected from humans.
 Each carefully vetted human has his or her own perspective, mental-model, decision-making approach, and priorities.
 Each human sees the world differently.
 Insight leads to dialogue and opportunities based on “what’s possible.”